que-son-metodos-variables-estaticos-en-programacion

 Static variables and methods are those that belong to the class itself, rather than to individual instances of the class.

-Static methods represent an approach to procedural programming, without straying (much) from the paradigms of object-oriented programming.
-Meanwhile, static variables are somewhat similar to “global variables”.
+Static methods represent an approach to procedural programming without straying too far from object-oriented programming paradigms.
+Meanwhile, static variables are somewhat similar to “global variables.”

-Additionally, they are slightly more convenient to use than instance variables, because they do not require creating an instance before using them.
+They are also slightly more convenient to use than instance ones because they don’t require creating an instance before using them.

 Static Variables and Methods